 Brian Jeffery’s book Fernando Sor, Composer and Guitarist is the standard biography of the great 19th-century guitarist and composer Fernando Sor (1778-1839).
+This is the second edition, of 1994.

 The book has 216 pages.